Caleb-Neal-Smith/CSC3100-Group_Project/README.md

 **changed**
 - fixed a couple settings errors with navSettings button, and removed redundancy
 - changed dropdown buttons to button type

-**to do**
-- change account button to 3 lines to make it more uniform like a normal webpage
-- change smartcoop button to be an icon and not lame

 ### 4.21.2